 Field Target is an outdoor air gun discipline originating in the United Kingdom, in the early 1980s, but gaining popularity worldwide.

-In United Kingdom rules, competitors aim to shoot the small "kill" zone that forms part of a larger metal faceplate.
+In the UK, competitors aim to shoot the small "kill" zone that forms part of a larger metal faceplate.
 These face plates are often shaped to resemble small game animals, although there is currently a move towards simple geometric shapes.
 On most competition targets, the hit zone forms the end of a short lever that tips the faceplate backwards when successfully hit.
 These targets have to be reset by tugging on a length of cord attached to the faceplate above the hinge.
 Targets are shot from open "gates" in a firing line, and are divided into "lanes" of two targets each.

 Many competitions impose a time restriction of 2 minutes to shoot both targets after a competitor first looks through his or her sights.
 Targets may be placed at any distance between 8 yards (7.3 m) and 55 yards (50.3 m) from the firing line.
 Targets are often placed at about the same height as the shooter, but it is not uncommon for them to appear high up banks or in trees, or down steep slopes.